blake-r/pytest-durations/README.md

 ## Introduction

-A pytest plugin to measure fixture and test durations.
+Pytest plugin to measure fixture and test durations.

 In order to get the pure test setup/teardown durations, plugin subtracts time taken by fixtures which scope is larger than "function".

+In comparison to the builtin pytest "--durations", the plugin shows fixture durations separately from test function durations and supports xdist and time travelling packages.

 ## Installation